 The ideal sleeping environment

-Our sleep is crucial for our well-being and health.
-With the right sleep hygiene and an ideal sleeping environment you can support your body to sleep better and in to regenerate optimally during the night.
-Here you can find out what the ideal sleeping environment looks like and what you need to consider to promote restful sleep.
+Our sleep is crucial for our well-being and health. proper sleep hygiene and an ideal sleeping environment you can support your body sleep better and to regenerate optimally at nightHere you can find out what the ideal sleeping environment looks like and what you need to consider to promote restful sleep.

 Table of contents

-- The right sleep hygiene
+- Proper sleep hygiene

 - The ideal sleeping environment

-- Bedroom
+- bedroom

-- Room temperature
+- room temperature

 - Light

-- Noise & Sounds
+- noise & sounds

 - Conclusion

-1. The right sleep hygiene
+1. Proper sleep hygiene

 2. The ideal sleeping environment

-A good sleeping environment includes not only the bedroom or room itself but also the conditions of light, room temperature, air quality and the furnishings of your sleeping area.
+A good sleeping environment includes not only the bedroom or room itself but also the prevailing conditions of light, room temperature, air quality and the furnishings of your sleeping area.

-#1 The bedroom
+#1 The Bedroom

 #2 The sleeping equipment

-“How you make your bed is how you lie”!
-The mattress, pillow and duvet should support a comfortable sleeping position and give the body the opportunity to completely relax.
-Make sure your mattress is not too hard, but not too soft, and use a pillow that is tailored to your preferred sleeping position to avoid muscle tension and to be able to fall asleep more quickly in a comfortable position.
+“You lie in your bed as you make your bed”!
+The mattress, pillow and duvet should support a comfortable sleeping position and give the body the opportunity to relax completely.
+Make sure the mattress is not too hard, but also not too soft, and use a pillow that is adapted to your preferred sleeping position to avoid muscle tension and to be able to fall asleep more quickly in a comfortable position.
 You can find out everything about the perfect sleeping position here.

 #3 Room temperature

-The room climate also influences our sleep and both an ambient temperature that is too cold or too warm has a negative impact on the quality of sleep.
+The room climate also influences our sleep, and both an ambient temperature that is too cold and too warm have a negative effect on sleep quality.
 Regulating body temperature by freezing or sweating in response to an unpleasant ambient temperature puts the body under stress and promotes problems falling asleep and staying asleep.
-With the natural sleep-wake rhythm, our body temperature drops continuously in the evening and at night until it slowly rises again at around 3 a.m.
-Experts therefore recommend a rather cool room temperature between 16 and 18 degrees Celsius.
+With the natural sleep-wake rhythm, our body temperature drops continuously in the evening and at night until it slowly rises again from around 3 a.m.Experts therefore recommend a rather cool room temperature between 16 and 18 degrees Celsius.

 #4 Light